incident-io/terraform-provider-incident/docs/resources/catalog_entry.md

 ### Optional

 - `aliases` (List of String) Optional aliases that can be used to reference this entry
+- `external_id` (String) An optional alternative ID for this entry, which is ensured to be unique for the type
 - `rank` (Number) When catalog type is ranked, this is used to help order things

 ### Read-Only